scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 SCION is a future Internet architecture that focuses on security and availability.
 Its fundamental functions are carried out by a number of components.

-This document illustrates the dependencies between its core components, extensions.
+This document illustrates the dependencies between its core components and extensions.
 We also discuss the relationship between SCION and existing protocols, with focus on illustrating which existing protocols are reused/extended.
-We also describe the motivations behind cases where a greenfield approach is needed.
-We also briefly touch on the maturity level of components.
+We also describe the motivations behind cases where a greenfield approach is needed, and the properties that can be achieved thanks to it.
+We then briefly touch on the maturity level of components.

 --- middle

 # Introduction

 While SCION  was initially developed in academia, the architecture  has now "slipped out of the lab" and counts its early productive deployments (including the Swiss inter-banking network SSFN).
-The architecture consists of a system of related components, some of which are  essential to set up end to end SCION connectivity, while others are add-ons aiming at providing additional functionality, security, or backwards compatibility.
+The architecture is composed of a system of related components, some of which are  essential to set up end to end SCION connectivity, while others are add-ons aiming at providing additional functionality, security, or backwards compatibility.
 Discussions at {{PANRG-INTERIM-Min}} showed the need to describe the relationships between SCION's core components.
 In this document we therefore focus on each component, describing its functionality, dependencies and relationships to existing protocols.
 The goal is not to describe each component specification, rather to provide a basis for discussions about the engineering decisions that made SCION what it is.
 We first start from core components, that form a SCION minimal stack.
-We then move onto extensions and additional components, some of which provide compatibility mechanisms between SCION and existing protocols.
+We then move onto extensions and additional components.

+TODO: Feedback Corine.. in the introduction, reiterate why the properties that SCION offers are actually needed and relevant..
+Adrian wanted to actually achieve them.
+For each property, we can first stress how the current Internet fulfills these properties, and then stress why SCION achieves them better.
+We can do this for the 3 core components.
+So overall, for each property, first explain why they are important, why they cannot be achieved, and why SCION's approach achieves them.

 Before reading this document, please refer to {{I-D.dekater-scion-overview}} for a generic overview of SCION and its components, the problems it solves, and existing deployments.
 For an in-depth description of SCION, please refer to {{CHUAT22}}.

-## Conventions and Definitions

-{::boilerplate bcp14-tagged}
+# Design goal: fundamental properties

 # Minimal stack - core components
 In order to establish end to end connectivity, SCION relies on three main components.